Why are the Texas Rangers the only MLB team without a Pride Night?

 The Legislature passed new laws expanding definitions of prohibited sexual content in public performances and in school books, and activists fear those measures will be used to target drag shows and ban LGBTQ+ literature from libraries and classrooms.

-Texas became the most populous of at least 19 states to ban gender-affirming care for minors.
+Texas became the most populous of what is now at least 25 states with laws restricting or banning gender-affirming medical care for transgender minors.
 And Texas public universities have been directed to dismantle diversity, equity and inclusion offices and training.

 Abbott also signed into law the “Save Women’s Sports Act” that bars transgender college athletes from competing on teams that match their gender identity.
 Texas already had a similar law for high schools.